Kount/kount.github.io/_docs/phonetoweb.md

 merchant owned IP addresses that should not be forwarded to Kount), post Call Center Orders as a Mode=Q; hard code the IP address specifically to 10.0.0.1.

+{% include alert.html style="success" text="NOTE: In any of the above circumstances, if the email address is not provided to the agents, the agents will need to input noemail@kount.com as the email address to prevent linking." %}

 In any of the above circumstances, if the email address is not provided to the agents, the agents will need to input noemail@Kount.com as the email address to prevent linking.

-PHP example of the Phone-to-Web logo.htm script
+#### PHP example of the Phone-to-Web logo.htm script

 ```php
 <?php
 /